AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-integrations-pages-are-blank-in-jira-integration.md

 ---
-title: "Integrations: Cannot access elements of Workfront for Jira integration"
+title: 'Integrations: Cannot access elements of Workfront for Jira integration'
-description: "Some elements cannot currently be accessed in the Workfront for Jira integration for Jira Cloud."
+description: Some elements cannot currently be accessed in the Workfront for Jira integration for Jira Cloud.
 hidefromtoc: yes
+exl-id: 05cb56e7-3c27-4133-83a2-085bd3e4161e
 ---
 # Integrations: Cannot access elements of [!DNL Workfront for Jira] integration

 >[!NOTE]